jcheong0428/jcheong0428.github.io/_posts/2018-02-16-Korean_Politicians_with_fake_twitter_followers.md

 to start following her over time. **It wouldn't be surprising to see increases in followers happen in waves at times when the politician is receiving a lot of attention.
 HOWEVER, it is unusual and surprising if a distinct portion of your followers created their accounts at almost the same time.**
 And this is exactly the pattern we see in the histogram.
-Keep in mind that the y axis is **Join Date and NOT when they started following the account.**

 <br><br>